PierfrancescoSoffritti/handy/README.md

 ![sample areas image](https://raw.githubusercontent.com/PierfrancescoSoffritti/Handy/master/pictures/sample_areas.png)

 #### Threshold calculation
 The image is first converted to the HSV color space.
 After some testing this color space resulted the most resisted to changes of shade and tonality of the color, but is not the only option, YCrCb was also giving good results.
-The most significant advantage of using HSV is the ability to ignore shadows on the hand, simply by ignoring the third channel.
+The most significant advantage of using HSV is the ability to ignore shadows on the hand, simply by ignoring the third channel (V).

-The samples images are divided in their three channels: H, S and V. For each channel we calculate the mean value, from there low and high threshold values are computed, except for the "value" channel (V).
+The sample images are divided in their three channels: H, S and V. For each channel we calculate the mean value, from there low and high threshold values are computed, except for the "value" channel (V).

 After some testing we've found that lowering the low thresholds and increasing the high thresholds by a constant amount yields better results.